richiekastl/richiekastl.com/content/posts/2020-03-27---How-to-actually-get-your-side-projects-done.md

 ## Conclusion

-And that’s how I’m going to make this side project a success despite my long list of failed side projects in the past.
+And that’s how I’m going to make this side hustle a success despite my long list of failed side hustles in the past.
 If you like this material and you feel that it helped you please share it with someone who you think would benefit from it and also subscribe to the email list.
 I’ll send out an email every week when I release a new blog post and I’ll also have links to other resources that I enjoyed and I hope you'll enjoy them too.